 The 315-foot-tall Boerentoren in Antwerp dominates the skyline (96 m).
 The building would not even be considered a high rise in modern terminology.

 It continues to be the tallest building in Antwerp.
-The KBC Tower (also known as Torengebouw), was built by the Dutch before the Italians constructed Genoa’s Terrazza Martini Tower in terms of height.
+The Dutch built the KBC Tower (also known as Torengebouw) before the Italians constructed Genoa’s Terrazza Martini Tower in height.

-Among the well-acknowledged Belgium Facts is the following: Flanders typically gets less snow than 15 days per year, compared to the 30 to 35 days that the Ardennes area experiences snowfall.
+Among the well-acknowledged facts is that Flanders typically gets less snow than 15 days per year, compared to the 30 to 35 days that the Ardennes area experiences snowfall.

-On the coast, even a small amount of snow falls.
-The majority of the year, traveling in Belgium is wonderful due to its temperate, maritime climate.
+On the coast, even a tiny amount of snow falls.
+Traveling in Belgium is lovely most of the year due to its temperate maritime climate.

-The following Belgium Facts are generally acknowledged: 98 percent of Belgium’s 11.6 million inhabitants live in cities.
+Facts generally acknowledged: 98% of Belgium’s 11.6 million inhabitants live in cities.

 Svet used to board a train in Belgium and travel through Flanders for hours without ever noticing a vacant seat.
 That demonstrates how urbanized the nation has grown.
 It is the most urbanized nation in all of Europe.

-There are several well-known statistics about Belgium Facts, including the fact that it produces more than 80% of the world’s supply.
-The world leader in exports of pool balls is Belgium.
+There are several well-known statistics about the facts, including that it produces more than 80% of the world’s supply.
+The world leader in pool ball exports is Belgium.

-A chemical plant that makes phenolic resin is located in Saluc AC, which was established in 1923.
+A chemical plant making phenolic resin in Saluc AC was established in 1923.
 It’s what gives the billiard balls their ultra-high gloss, rock-hard shine.

-The following are a few well-known Belgium Facts: Belgian cyclists have won the most Tour de France races after French riders.
+The following are a few well-known facts: Belgian cyclists have won the most Tour de France races after French riders.

 Eddy Merckx and Philippe Thys are two well-known cyclists from Belgium.
 Eddy was also one of a select few individuals to take the trip on his first attempt.